A5H73Y/Parkour/docs/tutorials/plugin-config.md

   DisplayLiveTime: false
   # Should the player be prevented from interacting with non-Parkour signs
   EnforceParkourSigns: true
-  # Should the player be prevented from teleporting to another World
+  # Should the player be prevented from teleporting to another World while on a Course
   EnforceWorld:
     Enabled: true
     # If they are allowed to be teleported away, should they leave the Course as a result
     LeaveCourse: false
   # If they are allowed to be teleported away, should they leave the Course as a result
   MaxFallTicks: 80
-  # Prevent the Pressure Plate from being locked in a pressed position when a Player is stood on it
+  # Prevent the Pressure Plate from being 'stuck' in a pressed position when a Player is stood on it
-  # This will allow people to still achieve the Checkpoint while others are on a Plate, with a cost of Redstone no longer being fired from it
+  # This will allow people to still achieve the Checkpoint while others are on a Plate.
+This will mean that Redstone no longer being fired from it
   PreventPlateStick: false
   # Should the Player be prevented from opening any non-player inventories
   PreventOpeningOtherInventories: false